ryanrolds/blog/content/posts/onboarding_new_projects.md

 CMD ["rails", "server", "-b", "0.0.0.0"]
 ```

-The SpeedUpYourCity project uses Ruby v2.3.1, requires a handful of OS packages, and is stored in the containers `/sucy` directory.
+The SpeedUpYourCity project uses Ruby v2.3.1, requires a handful of OS packages, and is stored in the containers `/suyc` directory.
 After copying the contents of the repo into `/suyc`, `bundle install` and `rake assets:precompile` are run to install platform libraries and build up-to-date copies of assets (not required for all projects).
 This app contains an HTTP server listening on port 3000 and is started by running `rails server -b 0.0.0.0`.
 That's it.
 This file will vary greatly from project to project.
 Some projects will use an OS image (`ubuntu`) or another language platform, have different build steps.

 Once the `Dockerfile` is complete, it's possible to build a Docker image for your application and run a container, but with a little bit more work we can make the whole process much simplier.
 Docker provides a tool called Docker Compose that allows developerers to concretely define the environment and dependencies (MySQL, PostgreSQL, MongoDB, etc...).

 SpeedUpYourCity uses MySQL to store speed test submissions.
 We must have the database running for the application to start.
-We can define an control our entire stack with a `docker-compose.yaml` file:
+We can define and control our entire stack with a `docker-compose.yaml` file:

 ```
 version: '3.2'